Edith’s father, William Freeman, was baptised at Portsmouth in 1858. He married a

 also corresponded with more than a hundred people in Britain and the rest of the

-Many of her poems were collected into a book (below) which was dedicated to her mother.
+Many of her poems were collected into a book (right) which was dedicated to her mother.

-In the forward, Edith wrote: ‘It is with diffidence that I send forth these verses,
+In its forward, Edith wrote: ‘It is with diffidence that I send forth these verses,

 but if a single line can help one individual, I shall be glad that I ventured; having